 Skeen was decided in 1993.
 At that time, Minnesota's minimum standards for school districts required them to supply a minimum number of days and hours of education.
 The state had no proficiency standards, and so complying with all state standards could be accomplished for pretty much a standard cost per student with modest adjustments.
 However, as Skeen was being briefed, the legislature had already decided that these state standards were insufficient, and that the state needed to adopt more robust proficiency standards, called at the time outcome based education standards.

 The Skeen plaintiffs were arguing that educational adequacy required all districts to have equal access to the same funding.
 They wanted the state to equalize finding from district to district, partly by giving all districts the same property tax funding power.
 Since state standards were so low, they believed that the extra revenue that referendum revenue provided was essential to providing students with a really good education.
-In essence, they wanted the courts to force the state to give them better access to supplemental funding that could be used to exceed standards
+In essence, they wanted the courts to force the state to give them better access to supplemental funding that could be used to exceed standards.

 The Attorney General's position on behalf of the legislature was that the state's obligation was limited to providing enough funds to allow all districts to provide an education that meets all state standards.
 For this reason, at the beginning of the Skeen litigation, the Attorney General asked the Skeen plaintiffs to stipulate that all students in their districts were meeting state standards.
-And indeed,
+And indeed, the parties stipulated that as of 1990, all school districts were meeting all state standards for all students.
+This binding stipulation stated the following:

 All parties agree that….all of the plaintiff districts meet or exceed all educational requirements for themselves and their students established by the Minnesota Legislature, the State Board of Education, and the Commissioner and the Department of Education…..The parties agree that for purposes of this litigation all school districts in Minnesota meet state requirements set forth in statutes, rules and policies. (emphasis added).